 During the early years of the famine, riots and protests erupted demanding aid and assistance.
 Eventually these subsided as despair and desperation set in.
 As people congregated together, disease from weakened immune systems spread rampant through the population.

 Nearly one-million people, or one-eighth of the Irish population, would go on to die during the famine.

 Causes of the Irish Potato Famine

-While the cause of the Irish potato famine was due to the potato blight, there were many reasons as to why so many people died in the crisis.
-Chief among them were the structure of the Irish economy, as well as the inept British response.
+While the primary cause of the Irish potato famine was the potato blight, there were many reasons as to why so many people died in the crisis.
+Two other causes of the Irish potato famine included the structure of the Irish economy, as well as the inept British response.

 Most Irish land was owned by the Anglo-Irish or Protestant minority that had close ties to Britain.
 A large number of the landowners did not even live in Ireland but had stewards manage the lands for them.